Zaltarba/blog/_posts/2024-09-23-BitcoinVolatility-2.md

 - **Code Repository**: [GitHub Link](https://github.com/Zaltarba/BitcoinVolatilityEstimation/tree/main)
 - **Adviced Reading**: John Hull's *Options, Futures, and Other Derivatives*
+- **Bollerslev (1986)** demonstrated the success of GARCH models in explaining time-varying volatility in exchange rates.
+- **Engle (1982)**, who pioneered the ARCH model (the predecessor to GARCH), showed how volatility clustering in financial markets can be modeled effectively with these frameworks.

 Feel free to check out the GitHub repository for the complete code and try experimenting with different parameters to see how they affect volatility estimates.